Enhancing Productivity with SQL Server Management Studio Shortcuts

 - Shortcut:

-- Why It’s Useful: Quickly locate specific text or replace it across your script.
+- Use Case: Quickly locate specific text or replace it across your script.

 5. Switch Between Query Tabs